azmain1217/azmain1217.github.io/README.md

 # azmain1217.github.io
 My Personal Website
-Following are some screenshots from the website:
+## Following are some screenshots from the website on desktop:
 ![](/images/page1.PNG)
 ![](/images/page2.PNG)
 ![](/images/page3.PNG)